oroinc/OroCRMCallBundle/Resources/doc/api/call.md

 #### get_subresource

-Get full information about records to which the call associated.
+Retrieve records to which the call associated.

 #### get_relationship

-Get records to which the call associated.
+Retrieve the IDs of records to which the call associated.

 #### add_relationship